oracle-samples/ofs-sample-plugins/samples/011-PinActivity/README.md

 ## How to use

-Add this plugin as part of the Activity Details Screen Make the Unpin option visible only when the value A_APPOINTMENT_TIME is not null
+Add this plugin as part of the Activity Details Screen Make the Unpin option visible only when the value A_APPOINTMENT_TIME is not null and the activity status is pending.

 ## For development